natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-10-it-isnt-a-noise-its-my-language.md

 description: A tribute to Miriam Makeba, Mama Africa, who imparts a vital lesson in isiXhosa pronunciation through her music.
 emoji: 🎤
 tags:
-  - 🌍 music
+  - 🌍 Culture
-  - 🇿🇦 South Africa
+  - ✍️ Literature
+  - 🎶 Live Performances
-  - 📖 education
+  - 🎤 Performances
 haiku: |
   Voice of the ancients,
   Clicks in harmony arise,